demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

   }
 ```

 Finding the user by `Username` is very similar to what [we did in](https://github.com/demystifyfp/FsTweet/blob/v0.12/src/FsTweet.Web/UserSignup.fs#L141-L147) the `verifyUser` function.
-There we found the user by verification code and here we need find by `Username`.
-So, let's dive in directly.
+There we found the user by verification code, and here we need to find by `Username`.

 ```fsharp
 module Persistence =